 Bruny Island is perhaps the best and most-visited Hobart attraction.
 This adventure-packed 362 km² island is accessible via a 15-minute car ferry from Kettering, just half an hour south of Hobart.

 From the iconic Neck Lookout to rugged coastlines to unique wildlife to world-class gourmet food and produce, it's no wonder why a visit to Bruny Island is on the top of many people's list of things to do in Hobart.

 To be fair though, Bruny Island deserves much more than just a quick day trip.
 But still, if you're short on time then it's possible to book an organised tour from Hobart that manages to cram in a fair bit.

 Related: The Fluted Cape Walk (Bruny Island

 Mona is definitely one of the weirdest attractions in Hobart.
-The acryonym MONA stands for “The Museum of Old and New”.
+The acronym MONA stands for "The Museum of Old and New".
 This quirky mix of ancient, modern and contemporary art is the largest privately-funded museum in the southern hemisphere.
-I’d argue that it’s also the strangest.
+I'd argue that it's also the strangest.

-So, if you’re in town, make sure to plan a trip to MONA if you’re up for the experience!
+So, if you're in Hobart town, make sure to plan a trip to MONA if you're up for the experience!

 6. Take a Day Trip to Port Arthur (Unesco World Heritage Site)

-If you haven’t noticed yet, Hobart is a great place to base yourself when exploring day trips to some of Tasmania’s best areas and attractions.
+If you haven't noticed yet, Hobart is a great place to base yourself when exploring day trips to some of Tasmania's best areas and Tourist attractions.
 And, for history lovers, a trip to Port Arthur on the Tasman Peninsula is a must-do experience that's easy on a day trip from Hobart.

 The World-Heritage-listed Port Arthur Historic Site is a well-preserved penal colony site where thousands of convicts were sent during the early colonial period in Tasmania.
 A ticket to visit to the Port Arthur historic site includes a guided tour and allows visitors to explore the grounds, prisons, homes and messes of early convicts and colonists.